EmyKB/EmyKB/README.md

-# Hi dear, how are you?
+## Hi dear, how are you? 🙋🏻✨

-## Welcome to my github, it's a pleasure to have you here!
+### Hey, welcome to my GitHub, it's a pleasure to have you here! 🎉

-## Hey, come on, feel free.
+### I'm still starting my projects and making new discoveries! 🔭.°🪐*.🌌

-## I'm still starting my projects lol, so wait a little longer and you'll soon see several super cool repositories!!!
+So wait a little longer and you'll soon see several super cool repositories!!! ♡

 <!--